Responsible Business - Let's take responsibility

 HOTEL PRACTICES RESPONSIBLE BUSINESS

-Taking responsibility for the environment and local community has been an important part of the broader commitment of The Rezidor Hotel Group to sustainable development for many years.
+Taking responsibility for the environment and local community has been an important part of the broader commitment of the Carlson Rezidor Hotel Group to sustainable development for many years.
 In 2001, this commitment was fortified and placed within the scope of a program called Responsible Business (RB).
 Each hotel has a unique RB Action Plan covering areas such as community outreach, environmental improvement, employee well-being, and health and safety.

-Rezidor hotels are engaged with both local charity groups and the international charity organization supported by The Rezidor Hotel Group, the World Childhood Foundation.
+Rezidor hotels are engaged with both local charity groups and the international charity organization supported by the Carlson Rezidor Hotel Group, the World Childhood Foundation.
 The mission of the foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited, at-risk children all over the world.

 RB activities and achievements of this hotel include

 - The hotel organizes a twice-yearly clothing exchange in which staff bring in outgrown children's clothing, which is cleaned by the hotel's laundry service and then exchanged among employees.

 - Blood donation happens 4 times a year.

 - The hotel increased the number of employees with Responsible Business training to 100%.

 - The hotel invited primary school children to draw their dreams of a hotel, which were exhibited on the 1st floor.